Ryan-Giant-Peach/Python_static_dynamic_testing/part_1_docs/testing_task_1.md

   def check_for_ace(self, card):
+#   We need to use == instead of =
     if card.value = 1:
       return True
+#   a ':' is missing in the line below
     else
       return False

+# 'dif' should be 'def' and there should be a comma between card1 and card2
   dif highest_card(self, card1 card2):
+#   missing indentatiomn below
   if card1.value > card2.value:
+#   it should return card1 and not 'card' in the line below
     return card
   else:
     return card2

+# below lines need to be indented properly
 def cards_total(self, cards):
+# = 0 should be at the end of the line below
   total
   for card in cards:
     total += card.value
+# we need to convert the line below to a string and move it outside of the for loop
     return "You have a total of" + total

 ```